Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 They got away with similar tactics time and again.
 "Too big to punish".
 I really hope that changes.
 Power without accountability is bad for everyone.

-They're magic 8 ball is broken too (Score:4, Interesting)
+They're magic 8 ball is broken too (Score:5, Interesting)

 I think their magic excuse 8-ball is broken too, cause I think this is the exact same excuse they've used for all their previous screw ups too.